Chinglish

-Chinglish is slang for spoken or written English language that is either influenced by a Chinese language, or is poorly translated.
-In Hong Kong, Macau, Guangdong and Guangxi, the term "Chinglish" refers mainly to Cantonese-influenced English.
-This term is commonly applied to ungrammatical or nonsensical English in Chinese contexts, and may have pejorative or deprecating connotations.
-Chinglish also has its cultural impact, as seen in movies, TV shows, daily life and so on.
-It is used intentionally as a form of self-expression or as slang among Chinese speakers, playing a significant role in shaping their sense of identity.
-Other terms used to describe the phenomenon include "Chinese English", "China English", "Engrish" and "Sinicized English".
+Chinglish (also known as Chinese English) is spoken or written English that is either influenced by or poorly translated from the Chinese language.
+In South China (particularly the Lingnan region), the term "Chinglish" refers mainly to Cantonese-influenced English such as Hong Kong English, while in the rest of Mainland China it refers to English influenced by the tones, intonations and lexicons of Mandarin or other dialectal varieties of Chinese.
+Other terms used to describe the phenomenon include "China English", "Engrish" and "Sinicized English".
 The degree to which a Chinese variety of English exists or can be considered legitimate is still up for debate.

+This term is commonly applied to grammatically wrong or nonsensical English expressions in Chinese contexts by second language speakers, typically due to mispellings, mispronunciations, bad synonym usage, rigid machine translations or unprofessional literal translations, and may have pejorative or deprecating connotations when used by native English speakers.
+However, Chinglish is also used to convey parody and humour in translation, and has cultural impact in sketch comedy, movies, television shows and other aspect of daily life when it is used intentionally as a form of self-expression or as mocking slangs among Chinese speakers, playing a significant role in shaping their sense of identity.

 Terminology

 A 2010 sign on the wall surrounding the Tiger Hill Pagoda warning tourists not to climb up. lit.
 'Protect cultural heritages / climbing [is] dangerous.'

 The English word Chinglish is a portmanteau of Chinese and English.
 The Chinese equivalent is Zhōngshì Yīngyǔ (中式英語 (中式英语, Chinese-style English)).